gareth-xyz/gareth-xyz/README.md

 ## I'm Gareth

-I'm a developer with interests in build fullstack web applications, blockchain, game dev, 3d programming, and the creative experience of technology.
+I'm a developer with interests in building fullstack web applications, blockchain, game dev, 3d programming, and the creative experience of technology.
 I've been working in the financial services for 4 years, building large scale, low latency trading systems and applications.

 🌱 I'm currently focused on learning blockchain and writing smart contracts in solidity.